d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](combined-twist.png?align=right)

-The twists shown on the right are combined into stitch b133 above.
+The twists of the first step thread diagram shown on the right are combined into stitch b133 above.
 These twists are the trailing twist in the last blob and the leading twist of the first blob.
 The combining is counteracted with a ctct(pin)tctc.
 Pins usually get misplaced, so we leave them out.
+This counteraction also defines the number of twists in the left footside for the _just twist_ option of variant _a_.

 Hover with your mouse over stitches.
 Highlights can show you all parts of a stitch.
-Note that each thread diagram adds a digit to stitch id in the tooltips.
+Note that each thread diagram adds a digit to stitch id in the tooltips:
+B13 in the step one pair diagram becomes b130,b131,... in the step one thread diagram.
+We see b133 reappearing in the step two pair diagram resulting in b1330,b1331,... in the step two thread diagram.

 Both can help to fix mistakes as the leg inside the spider in this example.
 Click wands to generate or refresh diagrams.